Technical Information about how TPP determines hypothetical execution prices

 - Strategy Publishers enter buy and sell signals in real time.
-Strategy Publishers using The Portfolio Platform must transmit to us specific buy and sell information in real time.
+Strategy Publishers using TPP must transmit to us specific buy and sell information in real time.
 In other words, strategy publishers do not send us a historical "track record" purporting to show how they would have traded in the past.
 Rather, they enter into our Web site (or use electronic transmissions through our software API) a specific, actionable recommendation, at the time that action must be taken - for example: BUY 50 shares of IBM at Market, or SELL SHORT 1 E-Mini S&P futures contract at limit 2105.50.

 - First, it attempts to simulate how a real-life trader following the exact instructions of the publisher, at the exact moment that publisher makes the recommendation available, would fare.
 For this we use real-time quote feeds from various exchanges.
 Our simulation software uses the bid/ask spreads provided by these data feeds, where available.
 In other words, when a strategy publisher instructs us to BUY at market, we assume the trade will be executed at the ASK visible at the moment the signal is received.